Chaitanya-cpc/it-inventory-system/README.md

 4. Set up HTTPS with proper SSL certificates
 5. Implement proper environment variable management for secrets
 6. Configure appropriate IAM permissions for GCP services

-## Troubleshooting

-### Frontend Issues

-- If you're seeing errors in the browser console, check that your backend API is accessible
-- For TypeScript errors, refer to the troubleshooting section in frontend/README.md
-- For file upload issues, check that your form is using `multipart/form-data` encoding

-### Backend Issues

-- Check Django logs for error details: `python manage.py runserver --traceback`
-- For database migration issues: `python manage.py makemigrations` followed by `python manage.py migrate`
-- For deployment issues, check GCP logs: `gcloud app logs tail`

 ## Browser Support